zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/What-is-Ethereum.rst

 made setting up a shop, car rental company or hotel much easier.
 These are platforms that allow people to realize their idea quickly, as long as the service they want to provide fits the template offered by the platform.
-Outside Ethereum, it is very costly to create a new platform if those that already exist do not fit your needs.
-Ethereum can be seen as a platform for platforms: it allows people to easily create the infrastructure to make it easy to set up new services on the internet.
+Outside Expanse, it is very costly to create a new platform if those that already exist do not fit your needs.
+Expanse can be seen as a platform for platforms: it allows people to easily create the infrastructure to make it easy to set up new services on the internet.
-Furthermore, any infrastructure created on Ethereum sits alongside everyone else's creations, and so can interact with those other platforms in a guaranteed and seamless manner.
-Importantly, because there is not a company or indeed any entity in charge of or controlling Ethereum, the cost of running the infrastructure doesn't have to include any profit margin, so we are likely to see lower costs.
+Furthermore, any infrastructure created on Expanse sits alongside everyone else's creations, and so can interact with those other platforms in a guaranteed and seamless manner.
+Importantly, because there is not a company or indeed any entity in charge of or controlling Expanse, the cost of running the infrastructure doesn't have to include any profit margin, so we are likely to see lower costs.

-With the coming of the Mix IDE and the Mist browser, the functionality of Ethereum as a deployment platform for internet services will become more clear.
-The take-home message from this section, however, is that Ethereum is poised to disrupt industries as diverse as finance and supply chains.
+With the coming of the Mix IDE and the Mist browser, the functionality of Expanse as a deployment platform for internet services will become more clear.
+The take-home message from this section, however, is that Expanse is poised to disrupt industries as diverse as finance and supply chains.

 Opt-in Social Contracts